 If you ask three Wiccans what their views are on who the Goddess and the God are, you will probably get six answers, as the quote above illustrates.
-This article is going to discuss Wiccan views on who exactly the Goddess and the God are.
+This article will discuss Wiccan views on who precisely the Goddess and the God are.

 The three major Western religions (Judaism, Christianity, Islam) emphasize God’s transcendence.
 There are several definitions of transcendence, but I think the easiest one to understand is this one:

-- “Being above and independent of the material universe.
+Transcendence: “Being above and independent of the material universe.
 Used of the Deity.”
+(Dictionary.com)